-Sometimes is works out to be cheaper going out for lunch than having it at home.
+Sometimes it works out to be cheaper going out for lunch than having it at home.
 And imagine not having to do the washing up.
-Winning!
+Win!

 Don’t go overboard

-Everyone wants to give their kids an amazing present for Christmas, but there’s no reason to over extend your credit card.
+Everyone wants to give their kids an amazing present for Christmas, but there’s no reason to overextend your credit card.
 Set a price limit on gifts, this includes stocking fillers, and stick to it.
-It is so easy to get caught up in the Christmas spirit and feel pressured by the bombardment of toy advertisements that you end up spending ridiculous amounts of money on presents.
 Quality not quantity is what’s important.